conda/conda-standalone/README.md

 > This can cause files to be left behind.

 > [!WARNING]
-> Support for softlinks is still limited.
+> Support for softlinks is still untested.
+> The uninstaller will only perform unlink operations and not delete any files the links point to.

 ### `conda.exe python`